anotherRedbeard/apimdemo-environment/scripts/README.md

 The script outputs the response from the API call as well as the trace log assuming everything goes well.
 I wrote this to help folks out attempting to trace API calls until more tooling becomes available.

+- **Prerequisites:**

+  - AZ CLI
+    - You must also already be logged in using `az login` with an account that has Contributor or higher on the APIM instance before running the script

 ### powershell

 This directory contains PowerShell scripts.
 PowerShell is a cross-platform task automation solution made up of a command-line shell, a scripting language, and a configuration management framework.
 These scripts are used for various tasks such as setting up the environment, running tests, and deploying the application.